harness/developer-hub/docs/chaos-engineering/chaos-faults/windows/windows-cpu-stress.md

 ## Use cases

-- Windows CPU stress determines the resilience of an application when stress is applied on the CPU resources of Windows virtual machine.
+- Windows CPU stress determines the resilience of an application when stress is applied on the CPU resources of Windows VM.
 - Windows CPU stress simulates the situation of lack of CPU for processes running on the application, which degrades their performance.
 - It helps verify metrics-based horizontal pod autoscaling as well as vertical autoscale, that is, demand based CPU addition.
 - It verifies the autopilot functionality of cloud managed clusters.

+## Prerequisites
-* Ensure that the [prerequisites](/docs/chaos-engineering/chaos-faults/windows/prerequisites.md) are fulfilled before executing the experiment.
+- Ensure that the [prerequisites](/docs/chaos-engineering/chaos-faults/windows/prerequisites) are fulfilled before executing the experiment.

 ### Mandatory tunables